kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the arm
 	E. Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the forearm

-#### Answer: B. Loss of cutaneous sensation just on the anterolateral surface of the forearm - ?
+#### Answer: B. Loss of cutaneous sensation just on the anterolateral surface of the forearm - *FALSE* = E. Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the forearm - TRUE
+- Flexion at the elbow is produced by biceps brachii and brachialis; both of these muscles are innervated by the musculocutaneous nerve, so it is evident that the musculocutaneous nerve has been damaged.
+Beyond innervating the muscles that flex the forearm, the musculocutaneous nerve gives off the lateral antebrachial cutaneous nerve that provides sensory innervation to the anterolateral surface of the forearm.
+This means that the other symptom that would be present is a loss of cutaneous sensation on the anterolateral surface of the forearm.
+The biceps brachii and coracobrachialis muscles flex the arm, so there should be weakening of flexion at the shoulder, although function of pectoralis major, a powerful arm flexor, must still be intact.

 ### Q1.23
 After a road traffic accident a young man is noticed to have suffered injury to the lower subscapular nerve.
 Injury to the _lower subscapular nerve_ will affect the function of: